 - Overnight guests are only allowed with the consent of other roommates.
-Visitation or overnight guests of one roommate should not infringe on the rights or access of other roommates. - The stay of the overnight guest(s) may not exceed four days (96 hours) in one month and such quests may not disturb roommates or other residents. - University staff reserves the right to require a guest to leave if university policies and/or residence hall policies are violated or if complaints are received from members of the floor/hall community. - Violation of any of these policies may lead to the limitation of guests visiting the resident(s) involved, nonresidents being charged with trespassing and residents (both guest and host) having their housing contract status reviewed. - The privilege of having guests may be revoked if the privilege is abused or residence hall or University policy violations occur involving the guests.
+Visitation or overnight guests of one roommate should not infringe on the rights or access of other roommates. - The stay of the overnight guest(s) may not exceed four days (96 hours) in one month and such guests may not disturb roommates or other residents. - University staff reserves the right to require a guest to leave if university policies and/or residence hall policies are violated or if complaints are received from members of the floor/hall community. - Violation of any of these policies may lead to the limitation of guests visiting the resident(s) involved, nonresidents being charged with trespassing and residents (both guest and host) having their housing contract status reviewed. - The privilege of having guests may be revoked if the privilege is abused or residence hall or University policy violations occur involving the guests.

 Professional residence director staff are members of the University Housing staff who live in the residence halls and are on call 24 hours a day.
-Student resident assistants (RA) live on each floor in the residence halls and are on-duty and available on weekends.
+Student resident assistants (RA) live on each floor in the residence halls and are on-duty and available seven days a week, 7 pm to 7 am on weekdays and 24 hours a day on weekends.
 Various RAs are on duty every night in each residence hall to conduct community walks for safety and security, as well as to be visible members of the residence hall community.
 As part of their responsibility for residence hall security, these staff members attend lectures and seminars on the safety and security of the campus conducted by University administrators, police officers, and environmental health and safety officers.
 Additional security information is provided to residence hall students through printed materials, presentations, and programs delivered by University Housing and UNLPD personnel.